UniReg: A Universal Model for Controllable CT Image Registration: Introduction

-In this paper, we present a dynamic registration paradigm for the Universal Registration model, referred to as UniReg, as depicted in Figure~\ref{fig:motivation}\textbf{(b)}, representing a significant advancement towards bridging the gap between registration performance and generalization.
+In this paper, we present a dynamic registration paradigm for \textbf{Uni}versal CT \textbf{Reg}istration, referred to as UniReg, as depicted in Figure~\ref{fig:motivation}\textbf{(b)}, representing a significant advancement towards bridging the gap between registration performance and generalization.
 The model comprises a shared backbone and a conditioning control mechanism.
 The shared backbone is dedicated to learning robust and generalized anatomical correspondences, while the conditioning control module dynamically generates optimal deformation fields for diverse scenarios, demonstrating a high level of adaptability.
 To initiate this conditioning control process, we encode various scenarios by integrating task-specific information, such as anatomical structures, inter- and intra-patient variations, and body parts.
-Furthermore, registration images are employed as a conditioning vector, enabling the model to provide optimal solutions tailored to each registration image.
+Moreover, registration images are employed as a conditioning vector, enabling the model to provide optimal solutions tailored to each registration image.
 We then develop a lightweight controller network that synthesizes these variable factors and encodes them into a task-specific deformation kernel, which is subsequently transmitted to the dynamic registration head to generate the deformation field.

-Furthermore, our UniReg model is trained on a wide variety of scenarios and datasets, enhancing its applicability across diverse contexts and showcasing strong generalization capabilities.
-Moreover, we introduce specific smoothing priors and segmentation masks tailored to different tasks during training, effectively improving registration performance across various scenarios.
-Specifically, our dataset encompasses inter-subject registration tasks across multiple anatomical regions, including the head-neck, chest, and abdomen scanned by computed tomography (CT).
-It also includes two intra-subject registration tasks derived from multiphase liver CT scans and lung respiratory dynamics datasets.
-This extensive collection (Section~\ref{sec:dataformulation}) features a diverse array of $90$ anatomical organs, representing nearly the entirety of the human body, from the cranial region to the pelvic area, while also incorporating tumor-affected patients (liver/lung tumors).
+Furthermore, our UniReg model is trained on a wide variety of CT/MR registration scenarios and datasets, enhancing its applicability across diverse contexts and showcasing strong generalization capabilities.
+Moreover, we introduce task-specific optimization priors, including similarity-window and regularization settings, to accommodate different deformation characteristics across anatomical regions and registration types.
+Specifically, our datasets encompass inter-subject registration tasks across multiple anatomical regions, including the head-neck, chest, and abdomen CT scans.
+They also include intra-subject registration tasks derived from multiphase liver CT scans, lung respiratory dynamics datasets, and cardiac MR images, as well as inter-subject brain MR registration.
+The CT datasets alone feature a diverse array of $90$ anatomical structures, representing nearly the entirety of the human body, from the cranial region to the pelvic area, while also incorporating tumor-affected patients (liver/lung tumors).
+The detailed dataset statistics are summarized in Table~\ref{tab:dataset}.